TBD54566975/developer.tbd.website/site/docs/ssi/credential-manifests.md

 ### List Credential Manifests

-Via a `GET` request to `v1/manifests`, the API will return all Manifests.
+Via a `GET` request to `v1/manifests`, the API will return all Manifests:

-Return all Manifests:

 ```bash
 curl -X GET localhost:8080/v1/manifests
 ```

-Return all Manifests associated with a specific Issuer `id`:
+To return all Manifests associated with a specific Issuer, pass in Issuer's DID as the `id`:

 ```bash
 curl -X GET localhost:8080/v1/manifests -d '{